“Best practice” – we are used to hearing and saying these words in relation to practically any professional area.

 To find out we are inviting you to meet the WP9 T2 team that has done an extensive work in this area.

-The team will be running a webinar Common Best practices for Software Development Teams in GÉANT – how to identify, share and implement on 17 July 2020 at 10:30 am CEST.
+The team delivered a webinar Common Best practices for Software Development Teams in GÉANT – how to identify, share and implement on 17 July 2020 at 10:30 am CEST.
+The subject created a lot of interest and was well attended.

-1) To share real life examples how implementation of best practice can provide practical solutions.
+1) Real life examples how implementation of best practice can provide practical solutions.

 The Catalogue of Best Practices is a live resource that